 More than once someone has accused me of going off on a tangent; I can attest that thanks to this tendency of mine I learned that is rare the case when the cause lies in the problem, which is when it has no solution.
 I was also told that I “think too much,” as is normal today when anything that takes more than three minutes without monetary benefits is considered a waste of time.
 What's indeed a vicious tendency is this general thinking laziness, harmful at all levels.

-Let's use as a start point an example of “cause within the problem”: the specialization of economy has promoted specialization in all professions, this approach has educated full generations of clever idiots, what Americans call “experts”.
-Once context is lost there's no way around, the problem is already contained by itself, it feedbacks itself, from then on cognitive development is artificial.
-This is properly said a “vicious mind”, encrusted thinking that eventually explode (metastasis) on prolific production of “pies in the sky”, cancerous cell of today society.
+Let's start with an example of “cause within the problem”: the specialization of economy has promoted specialization in all professions, a trend that formed whole generations of intelligent idiots, what Americans call “experts.”
+Once context is lost there's no turning back, the problem is already self-contained, problem and cause mutually feed, from then on cognitive development is artificial.
+This is a “vicious mind” strictly speaking, the cancerous cell of current society, a cystic thought that eventually bursts (metastasis) on prolific production of “castles in the air.”

 All that said, what is the origin of the problem, then?